 “A plan is what, a schedule is when.
 It takes both a plan and a schedule to get things done.” — Peter Turla

 Now, list everything you need to do, from the tedious to the momentous tasks.
-Unload everything onto your paper (or screen.)
+Unload everything onto your planner.

 Here are some ideas to add to your schedule: